ThrottlingTroll/ThrottlingTroll-AspDotNetCore-Samples/README.md

 # ThrottlingTroll-AspDotNetCore-Samples

-Sample code demonstrating how to use ThrottlingTroll with ASP.NET Core
+Sample code demonstrating how to use [ThrottlingTroll](https://github.com/ThrottlingTroll/ThrottlingTroll) with ASP.NET Core.